Carla Nunes

 Carla Jéssica Pereira Nunes (born 8 June 1991), known as Carla Nunes, is a Brazilian footballer who plays as a forward for Fluminense.

-Club career
+Career

 Nunes, playing for Palmeiras, finished as the top goalscorer in the 2020 Campeonato Brasileiro de Futebol Feminino Série A1 with 12 goals.
 At the point of leaving Palmeiras, she was the club's record goalscorer in all competitions with 34 goals in 49 matches.
 Nunes joined São Paulo on 18 January 2021, a club that she had previously played for in 2015.